nasa-itc/generic_torquer/README.md

 The generic_torquer is relatively simple in outline; it takes as input only a value for the current (in amperes) and returns a value for the magnetic field generated.

+*it is possible that we will need to provide more calculation/return values than just *a magnetic field; if so, there might need to be additional facts about the location or *arrangement of the magnetorquers and such.

 ## Versioning
 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the tags on this repository.